xiaobo-liu/phimv_krylov_aug/README.md

 The function `phimv_kry_aug.m` computes a linear combination of matrix $\varphi$-function actions using one of the augmented Krylov realizations.

 The function `fov_krylov_comparison.m` runs one field-of-values and Krylov convergence comparison.
-The scripts `test_examples.m` and `test_rhs.m` organize the five model examples and the right-hand-side sensitivity experiments, respectively.
+The scripts `test_examples.m` and `test_rhs.m` run the five model examples and the right-hand-side sensitivity experiments, respectively.

 ## Replicating the results in the paper